"Being understood is the most basic human need, and it is only by being understood and accepted that individuals are able to change and grow."

 Eye Movement Desensitization and Reprocessing ("EMDR")

 I am a Licensed Marriage and Family Therapist in the State of Washington (Lic#: LF 61154489) and received my Master of Science in Marriage and Family Therapy from Seattle Pacific University.
-I am Gottman level three certified and have advanced training in Emotionally Focused Therapy.
-I have also been trained in Eye Movement Desensitization and Reprocessing ("EMDR") Therapy.
+I am an EMDRIA Certified EMDR Therapist.
+I am also Gottman level three certified and have certificates in Treating Affairs and Trauma and Couples and Addiction Recovery through The Gottman Institute.
+I have also received advanced training in Emotionally Focused Therapy.

 Aside from therapy, I'm a wife to my husband Jon.
 We have three kids and quite a few pets.
 We love exploring the Pacific Northwest, spending time with friends and family, and staying active.